djdeepak88/multi_agent_deep_reinforcement_learning_project/README.md

 * Headless: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip)

-2. Unzip (or decompress) the archive
 ### Run the project
+Unzip (or decompress) the project archive next to the downloaded unity environment and then.
 1. Start the jupyter server
 2. Open the Tennis.ipynb notebook
 3. Change the kernel to drlnd